 Find out about pen pals for your kids in other countries.
 Have kids pick a pen pal and start writing to or emailing them.
 Kids who build up relationships with people in other countries will end up being more globally aware.
 With the prevalence of email and social media these days, this is easier than ever.
 My kids’ school has had great success with this in years past using Kid World Citizen, a great resource to locate international pen pals.

 8. Attend cultural events

 Most communities have free and low-cost cultural events hosted at places of worship, community centers, schools, and other organizations.
 Explore the calendar of events in your area to find kid-friendly events including interfaith gatherings, cultural festivals, art exhibits from foreign countries, and other activities.

-If you want your children to grow up without prejudice and with cross-cultural understanding, you can't show tolerance for racism or cultural insensitivity yourself.
-If someone says a rude comment or inappropriate joke — speak up and let your child know that this isn’t acceptable.
 Kids need to understand that no matter where we are, people really are essentially the same.
-They have the same emotions, the same desires, and the same concerns.
-Teaching this to your kids now can keep them from fostering prejudice and help them grow into thoughtful, open-minded adults.
+They have the same emotions, desires, and worries.
+Teaching this to your kids now can keep them from harboring prejudice and help them grow into thoughtful, open-minded adults.